 What Is Mud Cloth?

-Making authentic Mud Cloth is a true art form—one that begins with raw cotton and requires a dedication few fabrics demand.
+Making authentic Mud Cloth is a true art form.
 It starts with cotton harvested in Mali, which artisans weave by hand into narrow strips.
 These strips are then stitched together to create the base fabric in its natural, creamy color.

 The Meaning Behind Its Patterns